-STRATEGIC RISKS OPERATIONAL RISKS FINANCIAL RISKS Framework are external to the Group, inherent in the continuing activities within the different business units or subsidiaries of risk associated with Exposure requirements from local Pricing, sourcing of raw material, dependence on single customers and stiff competition are the risks facing by the Group. various financial risks relating Accountabilities Board and Group MD. · Group MD, Chief Financial Officer cascading to all Heads of Business Units.
+STRATEGIC RISKS OPERATIONAL RISKS FINANCIAL RISKS Framework are external to the Group, inherent in the continuing activities within the different business units or subsidiaries of risk associated with Exposure Compliance of regulatory requirements from local and abroad which affected the Group policies and procedures. material, dependence on single customers and stiff to bad debts, liquidity, interest Accountabilities Board and Group MD.
+Heads of Divisions, Department and business units.
+Group MD, Chief Financial Officer cascading to all Heads of Business Units.